paladdins/docx2html-php-solution/README.md

 You can do what you want.
 I've made this repo just because I hadn't found any moretheless complete solution in php like this one.

-Would be nice you make pull requests in case you upgrade this bundle for your perposes.
+Would be nice if you make pull requests in case you modify this bundle during integration.